 Can Sleep Apnea Cause Low HRV?

-Sleep apnea profoundly affects HRV.
-Each apneic event—when breathing stops for 10 seconds or more—triggers autonomic stress responses that suppress HRV and prevent normal overnight recovery.
-Moderate sleep apnea involves 15-30 events per hour, while severe cases exceed 30 per hour, meaning your nervous system may be jolted hundreds of times per night.
+Here's what happens: each apneic event, when your breathing stops for 10 seconds or more, triggers a jolt of autonomic stress that suppresses HRV and blocks normal overnight recovery.
+With moderate sleep apnea, that's 15-30 events per hour.
+Severe cases top 30 per hour.
+Your nervous system may be getting jolted hundreds of times a night without you knowing it.

 How Sleep Apnea Affects HRV